 - Copy folder

-- Java 8 specific configuration - for run on Java 8, the following Java settings needs to be applied in
+- Java 8 specific configuration - for running on Java 8, the following Java settings need to be applied in

 - Restart Polarion.

 To configure the extension create a Wiki page called

 You can either create this page on a global level, to define calculated fields that are used in every project or on a project level to define calculated fields that are only used in one project.